The 8-pin 555 timer must be one of the most useful ICs ever made and it is used in many

 The 555 can be used in several circuits:

 for the +Vs supply, pin 3 output on the right.
 Usually just the pin numbers are used and they are

 The 555 timer can be used with a supply voltage (Vs) in the range

+Pin 1 connects to 0V.
 Pin 8 connects to the positive supply +Vs.

 state.
 This is rarely a problem in simple circuits with no other ICs but in more complex circuits a

 When less than 1/3 Vs ('active low') this makes the output high (+Vs).

 When greater than 2/3 Vs ('active high') this makes the output low (0V)*.